-Many people believe that flexing your back is bad for you and can cause back pain and eventually a herniated disc.
+They believe that flexing your back is bad for you and can cause back pain and eventually a herniated disc.

 The only risk factor for getting back pain is previous back pain.
-For a herniated disc it is heavy work combined with a lot of bending and twisting of the back.
+For a herniated disc, it is heavy work combined with a lot of bending and twisting of the back.

 So bracing your back is not going to help you prevent back pain.

-But in fact the opposite happens.
+But the opposite happens.

 These muscles are not made for this task.
 They become sore very quickly and can’t perform this task anymore.